ines-08/BDNR/README.md

 ```

 If the `-p` flag is active, the populate runs in parallel mode, distributing the workload across each of the nodes in the cluster.

+### Credentials

+All credentials can be found in the `data.json` file generated during setup.
+By default, we add two predefined accounts:

+- `user / user123` - for a regular user account;
+- `admin / admin123` - for an account with administrator privileges;

 ### Endpoints